Penis pumps cost U.S. government millions, watchdog cries waste

-The report by the inspector general for the Department of Health and Human Services said Medicare, the government health insurance system for seniors, paid nearly 474,000 claims for vacuum erection systems, or VES, totaling about $172.4 million from 2006 to 2011.
+The report by the inspector general for the Department of Health and Human Services said Medicare, the government health insurance system for seniors, paid nearly 474,000 claims for vacuum erection systems (VES) totaling about $172.4 million from 2006 to 2011.
 Yearly claims for the devices nearly doubled from $20.6 million in 2006 to $38.6 million in 2011.

 According to the Mayo Clinic, penis pumps are one of a few treatment options for erectile dysfunction.